 You will go through high gravity and micro gravity training, to acclimatise you to the effects of G-force and zero gravity that you will experience on your flight and how best to handle these.

-Alongside this, they you will be preparing for their your through private consultations, medical sessions, flight suit fittings and other activities to ensure you are thoroughly familiar with all the safety and emergency procedures.
+Alongside this, they will be preparing you through private consultations, medical sessions, flight suit fittings and other activities to ensure you are thoroughly familiar with all the safety and emergency procedures.

 We do not want anything to distract from the flight experience, so the Future Astronauts will also spend time in a life-like mock-up of the SpaceShipTwo cabin, where you will test your seat configuration and become familiarised with the cabin layout.
 This will form part of full rehearsals, so that on flight day as a Future Astronauts you are fully trained, comfortable, confident and ready for the experience of a lifetime.

 After two days of flight preparation you are raring to go.
 Following a special breakfast, you head off with your fellow astronauts to board SpaceShipTwo (SS2), already fuelled and secured to WhiteKnightTwo (WK2), and prepare for take-off.
 Once take-off procedures have commenced WhiteKnightTwo will power up and take to the runway.
 The next 45 minutes will see WhiteKnightTwo climb to 50,000 feet while you are free to walk around and enjoy the breathtaking views as the aircraft ascends.